-Reference Number Findings 20†0-1 (Continued) Cause and Effect - The cause of the finding was due to internal control procedures over suspension and debarment requirements not operating effectively, as required compliance activities were not addressed in all instances.
-The effect of the finding is that failure to monitor suspension and debarment could cause funds to be disbursed to contractors who are not eligible to have goods purchased with federal monies.
-Recommendation - Internal control procedures should be created and enforced to ensure that the appropriate suspension and debarment verifications are performed.
-Views of Responsible Officials and Planned Corrective Actions - Procedures will be expanded to verify that the suppliers and contractors hired by the Road Commission to provide materials or services in excess of \$25,000 are not suspended or debarred by the federal government.
+Number Finding 2011-1 (Continued) Recommendation - Internal control procedures should be created and enforced to ensure that the appropriate suspension and debarment verifications are performed for all vendors providing materials or services in excess of \$25,000.
+Views of Responsible Officials and Planned Corrective Actions - Procedures will be expanded to verify that the suppliers and contractors hired by the Department of Roads to provide materials or services in excess of \$25,000 are not suspended or debarred by the federal government.